diego120978/WHSTechNotes/journal.md

+# April 14, 2025
+### Journal Prompt
+I believe the bans on student cell phone use and social media access can be beneficial in some ways, but they also come with serious drawbacks.
+On the positive side, removing phones from the classroom reduces distractions, which can lead to better focus and academic performance.
+It might also help reduce issues like cyberbullying and social pressure during school hours.
+However, completely restricting access takes away an important communication tool, especially during emergencies.
+It also limits students' ability to use phones for educational purposes, like researching or organizing schoolwork.

+If these policies were implemented at my school, I’d probably be frustrated at first, especially if I rely on my phone during breaks or for quick communication.
+But I might also find it easier to stay focused in class without the constant urge to check notifications.
+Safety would be a concern though—students and parents often depend on phones for updates during emergencies or changes in plans.
+A more balanced policy, like allowing phone use during lunch or in between classes, could be a better solution than a full-day ban.

 # April 7, 2025
 ### Journal Prompt
 AI tools like ChatGPT or Khanmigo could really help me study for the STAAR by giving quick explanations, answering questions, and even quizzing me on what I need to know.
 Instead of flipping through a textbook or watching long videos, I could ask a specific question and get an instant answer.
 AI could also help me find patterns in what I get wrong and focus on improving those areas.
 That would save time and make studying more efficient.